Shadow Hours

 Shadow Hours is a 2000 American thriller directed, written and produced by Isaac H. Eaton.
 It premiered in competition during the 2000 Sundance Film Festival.

 Plot

-Michael Holloway (Balthazar Getty) is a recovering addict working as a gas station attendant to support his pregnant wife, Chloe (Rebecca Gayheart).
-He is then drawn into the seedy underworld of Los Angeles by Stuart (Peter Weller), a mysterious and wealthy stranger.
+Michael Holloway is a recovering addict working as a gas station attendant to support his pregnant wife, Chloe.
+He is then drawn into the seedy underworld of Los Angeles by Stuart, a mysterious and wealthy stranger.